-- Over the period from 2000 through 2015, roughly 20 to 70 percent of the U.S. land area experienced conditions that were at least abnormally dry at any given time (see Figure 2).
-The years 2002–2003 and 2012–2013 had a relatively large area with at least abnormally dry conditions, while 2001, 2005, and 2009–2011 had substantially less area experiencing drought.
+- Over the period from 2000 through 2020, roughly 20 to 70 percent of the U.S. land area experienced conditions that were at least abnormally dry at any given time (see Figure 4).
+The years 2002–2003 and 2012–2013 had a relatively large area with at least abnormally dry conditions, while 2009–2011, 2016–2017, and 2019 had substantially less area experiencing drought.

 There are many definitions and types of drought.
 Meteorologists generally define drought as a prolonged period of dry weather caused by a lack of precipitation that results in a serious water shortage for some activity, population, or ecological system.
 Drought can also be thought of as an extended imbalance between precipitation and evaporation.

-Drought conditions can negatively affect agriculture, water supplies, energy production, and many other aspects of society.
+Drought conditions can negatively affect agriculture, water supplies, energy production, human health, and many other aspects of society.
 The impacts vary depending on the type, location, intensity, and duration of the drought.
 For example, effects on agriculture can range from slowed plant growth to severe crop losses, while water supply impacts can range from lowered reservoir levels and dried-up streams to major water shortages.
 Prolonged droughts pose a particular threat to indigenous populations because of their economic and cultural dependence on land and water supplies.
-Warming and drought can threaten medicinal and culturally important plants and animals and can reduce water quality and availability, making tribal populations particularly vulnerable to waterborne illnesses.2 Lower streamflow and groundwater levels can also harm plants and animals, and dried-out vegetation increases the risk of wildfires.
+Warming and drought can threaten medicinal and culturally important plants and animals and can reduce water quality and availability, making tribal populations particularly vulnerable to waterborne illnesses.
+Lower streamflow and groundwater levels can also harm ecosystems more broadly, by harming plants and animals and increasing the risk of wildfires (see the Wildfires indicator).

 About the Indicator